akjmicro/dclang/README.md

 ### ABOUT:

-"dclang" is an RPN, stack-based language with near-zero syntax.
-It is in the spirit and tradition of FORTH and the grand ol' RPN calculator "dc", which is oft-found on a UNIX/LINUX system near you!
-You can think of it as a dialect of FORTH, much in the same way Scheme is a leaner dialect of Lisp.
+`dclang` is an RPN, stack-based language with near-zero syntax.
+It is in the spirit and tradition of `forth` and the grand ol' RPN calculator `dc`, which is oft-found on a UNIX/LINUX system near you!
+You can think of it as a dialect of `forth`, much in the same way `scheme` is a leaner dialect of `lisp`.
+Why `dclang` and not `gforth`?
+For the same reasons one would choose `scheme` instead of `lisp`!
+Smaller, easier to learn, in some ways, better in terms of usability and syntactical and naming improvements.
+I wanted to take what I like about `forth`, shave off what I didn't like, and make a more user-friendly idealized version of `forth` -- one that `forth` folks would recognize, but also would perhaps be friendlier to new users.

+There are two constant goals of `dclang`:

+  1) to present hackers with a USABLE tool that they will enjoy!
+  2) to create a lean, performant tool that utterly smokes most interpreted languages.

+I do not want to get stuck in exploring CS theory (although that is respectable and interesting) so much that I have a "Turing Tarpit Tool" that does nothing. `dclang` is slowly gathering features that means you can use it like you'd use `python`, `bash`, `gforth`, etc...and i have an eye to be guided by some of the key "daily use" functionality that is for instance offered by `glibc` in C.
+In fact, you might say that I'll know `dclang` is really done when every (or almost every) aspect/feature of `glibc` is somehow reflected in the in-built capabilities of `dclang`.

 RPN means "Reverse Polish Notation".
 That means everything uses a 'point-free-form', and there are no parenthesis, since there is a completely